essex-lab/grand-lig/README.md

 ### Background

-This Python module is designed to be run with OpenMM in order to simulate grand canonical Monte Carlo (GCMC) insertion and deletion moves of water molecules.
+This Python module is designed to be run with OpenMM in order to simulate grand canonical Monte Carlo (GCMC) insertion and deletion moves of ligand and water molecules.
 This allows the particle number to vary according to a fixed chemical potential, and offers enhanced sampling of water molecules in occluded binding sites.